How to Spend 24 Hours in Lunenburg, Nova Scotia

 Ironworks Distillery’s Offerings

-After a tour of Old Town Lunenburg, complete with tales about haunting spirits at the Lunenburg Academy, we finished our tour at Ironworks Distillery, where we enjoyed stories about another type of spirit.
+After a tour to learn the rich history of Old Town Lunenburg, complete with tales about haunting spirits at the Lunenburg Academy, I finished our tour at Ironworks Distillery, where I enjoyed stories about another type of spirit.

 The History

-Ironworks Distillery is an artisanal micro-distillery, where they distill every day, one batch at a time.
+Ironworks Distillery is an artisanal micro-distillery that distills every day, one batch at a time.
 The name Ironworks comes from the 1893 heritage building.
 The building is rich with history and charm, including the original hardwood floors.

-In the beginning, the building was the Walter’s Blacksmith shop, a marine blacksmith shop that produced ironworks for the shipbuilders, for example, anchors and chains.
-Today Ironworks Distillery crafts spirits distilled by hand, using as many fresh local ingredients as possible.
+In the beginning, the building was Walter’s Blacksmith Shop, a marine blacksmith shop that produced ironworks for the shipbuilders, for example, anchors and chains.
+Today, Ironworks Distillery distills craft spirits by hand, using as many fresh local ingredients as possible.

 A Taste of Lunenburg